DETERMINISTIC6G/NetworkDelayEmulator/README.md

                                                        pcap (receiver)
 ```

 The following figures show the histograms of the actual delay between the measurement points.
+Theoretically, we would need to subtract:

+* One transmission delay (64*8 bit / 10 Gbps = 51.2 ns) since Hemu will only start processing the packet when it has been fully received, and the measurement card takes the timestamp at the header.
+* The propagation delay for about 6 m fiber cable (about 6 m / (2/3*3e8 m/s) = 30 ns) connecting the tap to the measurement card.

+However, since this delay is only in the range of microseconds or below, we report values as measured.

 ![measurements-normal_distribution](e2e_delay_normal_distribution.png)